Nextiva / Blog / VoIP

 7. Predictive dialer

-Outbound call centers help businesses connect with potential customers to drive sales, market research, or generate leads.
+Outbound call centers help businesses connect with potential customers to drive sales, conduct market research, or generate leads.
 Predictive dialers can also be used for customer satisfaction surveys or appointment reminders.

 Manually working through lists is tedious and prone to human error.
 Predictive dialing eliminates overhead and optimizes engagement rates by automatically queuing and placing calls with leads.